ksevindik/ksevindik.github.io/_posts/2008-04-10-ora-12519-when-using-oracle-xe.md

+---
+layout: post
-# ORA-12519 When Using Oracle XE
+title: ORA-12519 When Using Oracle XE
+author: Kenan Sevindik
+---

 I recently installed `Oracle XE` on my laptop and tried to run our project which normally uses `Oracle 10g` in our company.
 After creating a db user and enabling it, I created tables, sequences, triggers, and stored procedures, etc., by running